Symphony: Late-Romantic, Modernist and Postmodernist eras

 There remained, however, certain tendencies.
 Designating a work a "symphony" still implied a degree of sophistication and seriousness of purpose.
 The word sinfonietta came into use to designate a work that is shorter, of more modest aims, or "lighter" than a symphony, such as Sergei Prokofiev's Sinfonietta for orchestra.

 In addition to those composers listed above, other symphonists from the first half of the twentieth century include Edward Elgar, Bohuslav Martinů, Roger Sessions, William Walton, and Rued Langgaard.
 The symphonies of this period were "extraordinary in scope, richness, originality, and urgency of expression".
-One measure of a symphony's significance is how much it reflects particular to its age.
+One measure of a symphony's significance is how much it reflects contemporaneous ideas about time.
 Twentieth-century composers who fulfil this measure include Jean Sibelius, Igor Stravinsky, Luciano Berio (in his Sinfonia, 1968–69), Elliott Carter (in his Symphony of Three Orchestras, 1976), and Pelle Gudmundsen-Holmgreen (in Symphony/Antiphony, 1980).

 From the mid-20th century into the 21st there has been a resurgence of interest in the symphony with many postmodernist composers adding substantially to the canon, not least in the United Kingdom: Peter Maxwell Davies (10), Robin Holloway (1), David Matthews (9), James MacMillan (5), Peter Seabourne (6), and Philip Sawyers (6).
 British composer Derek Bourgeois has surpassed the number of symphonies written by Haydn, with 116 symphonies.
 The greatest number of symphonies to date has been composed by the Finn Leif Segerstam, whose list of works includes 371 symphonies.
+The four movement Symphony No. 1 "The Ganesha" by Dave Soldier was recorded by the Thai Elephant Orchestra, the largest orchestra by weight, with the fourteen members each weighing up to 10,000 pounds (about 4500 kg).